monix/monix-kafka/README.md

 since poll is not called until all previous consumed ones were processed, so that slow downstream subscribers were in risk of being kicked off the consumer group indefinitely.

-This has been resolved in `1.0.0-RC8` by introducing an internal poll heartbeat interval that runs in the background keeping the consumer alive.
+It is resolved in `1.0.0-RC8` by introducing an internal poll heartbeat interval that runs in the background keeping the consumer alive.

 ## How can I contribute to Monix-Kafka?